15 Best Online Course Platforms: Where Should Your Online Course Go?

 Remember that online teaching platforms are going to be a little bit different than the real thing.
 If you create great video content, use one of the best online course platforms, and mind the details with course creation, you will be setting yourself up for success.

 Formatting & Technical Details

 The way you format your course is going to be as much about organization as anything.
 Most online courses are going to be in module form.
 General chapter, individual lessons, and each section is going to have its own video and supporting documents as needed.

-On the technical details side most of this gets handled with a good online course platform.
-Many of these offer sales pages or funnels.
-If you go with ClickFunnels you can drag and drop design those without any issue onto an already existing website.
+On the technical details side, most of this gets handled with the top online course platforms.
+Many of these offer sales pages or funnels and easy drag and drop tools.
+If you go with ClickFunnels, you can drag and drop design those without any issue onto an already existing website.

 If you're going to be talking into a camera, then you want an excellent digital camera that is going to take sharp pictures.
 Presentation does matter.
 This isn't just professionalism, but that initial impression can affect the overall rating of your course.
 Especially if the buyer is torn on what to score it.
 Making sure the video and audio is top notch makes it more likely you get that slightly higher rating.
 You never know when that will make a difference.

 In many cases, things like extra lights or a studio setting won't be necessary.
 However, there will be certain times this might not be the case.
 When in doubt, focus on camera, microphone, and good software.
 Those will take most course creators the distance of where they want to go.
 If nothing else, once you have those covered, it will become easy to see what, if anything, else you actually need.

 This seems to be a difficult area that many people struggle with.
 What should you charge?
 How do you sell at higher price points?
 If you've done this before, it's not as much of a problem.
 For beginners, this can be a bit of a learning curve especially if you don't have any background in email marketing tools.